 About this web site

-This web site is primarily to house the multimodal PhD dissertation Storyboard - Primary school student designing and making explanatory animations.
-It was completed through the University of Melbourne in 2015 and set a precedent for Multimodal Thesis and Disseration (MTD) publication in the emerging area of digital scholarship.
+This web site is primarily to house the multimodal PhD dissertation Storyboard - Primary school students designing and making explanatory animations.
+It was completed through the University of Melbourne in 2015 and set a precedent for Multimodal Thesis and Dissertation (MTD) publication in the emerging area of digital scholarship.
 In addition to the abstract describing this thesis, the following 50-word summary was read at my graduation ceremony:

 Brendan Jacobs investigated the conceptual consolidation of primary school children through their creation of explanatory animations.
 His research advanced our understanding of animation pedagogy and demonstrated how the children's mental models, as depicted through their animation key frames and storyboards, functioned as both flexible models and diagnostic tools.

 Jacobs, B. (in press).
 Digital scholarship in education: Multimodality as a window into learning.
 Routledge.

 Jacobs, B. (2023, October).
 Introducing Provisional Multimodal Research (PMR): Constructionist principles at the methodological level.
 FabLearn/Constructionism biennial conference.
 Teachers College, Columbia University.

 Jacobs, B. (2023).
 The spiral curriculum revisited.
 Linking Research to the Practice of Education, 7(1), 6-7. https://bit.ly/SoEresearchnews